Douglas Levin

+Earlier in his career, Levin held senior management positions at Microsoft Corporation over a nine-year period.

 Career

-Early Years
+Early years

-Levin began his career as a product evangelist at Microsoft, working on the initial launch and subsequent releases of Microsoft Excel, and other initiatives from 1987 to 1995.
-He was a key member of the team that created Microsoft’s first volume licensing program, which was eventually extended to all the regions and countries in which the company did business.
+Levin began his career as a product evangelist at Microsoft, working on the initial launch and subsequent releases of Microsoft Excel, and other marketing program initiatives from 1987 to 1995.
+He was a member of the team that created Microsoft’s first volume licensing program, which was eventually extended to all of the regions and countries in which the company did business.
 In his last role for the company, Levin ran Microsoft Germany’s corporate sales and marketing operations.

 More Start-Ups

 He then served as CEO of MessageMachines (acquired by NMS Communications in 2002) and X-Collaboration Software Corporation (acquired by Progress Software in 2000), two VC-backed companies based in Boston.
 He also helped found and fund Lucid Imagination, which became Lucid Works, and subsequently served on the company’s boards of directors and advisors.
 In January 2010, he founded Ayeah Games.